-- Conduct a cross-functional audit of park programs and assets to identify opportunities to reduce environmental impacts of park operations and visitation through asset rationalization, increasing energy efficiency and reducing carbon emissions, light pollution, and waste (garbage) production by 2021. - Park programs are compliant with Western Regional Waste Management's improved 2018 recycling and waste management standards by 2021. - Electric vehicles and/or plug in hybrid electric vehicles make up at least 10% of new vehicle purchases by 2029. - Explore partnering opportunities to install public charging stations in key park locations by 2024.
+- Conduct a cross-functional audit of park programs and assets to identify opportunities to reduce environmental impacts of park operations and visitation through asset rationalization, increasing energy efficiency and reducing carbon emissions, light pollution, and waste (garbage) production by 2021. - Park programs are compliant with Western Regional Waste Management's improved 2018 recycling and waste management standards by 2021. - Electric vehicles and/or plug in hybrid electric vehicles make up at least 10% of new vehicle purchases by 2029, based on availability of suitable vehicle types. - Designation of Gros Morne National Park as a dark sky preserve with required lighting infrastructure upgrades is achieved by 2024. - Install public charging stations in key park locations beginning in 2022 and explore partnering opportunities to install public charging stations in surrounding communities by 2024.